Mueller probing possible deal between Turks, Flynn during presidential transition

 Related: Mueller Has Enough Evidence to Bring Charges in Flynn Investigation

-The meeting allegedly took place at the upscale 21 Club restaurant in New York, just blocks always from Trump Tower where Flynn was serving on the presidential transition team.
+The meeting allegedly took place at the upscale 21 Club restaurant in New York, just blocks away from Trump Tower, where Flynn was serving on the presidential transition team.
 Flynn was offered upwards of $15 million, to be paid directly or indirectly, if he could complete the deal, according to two sources familiar with the meeting.

 It is unclear how Flynn, as national security adviser, could have successfully carried out either alleged request.
 But any deal in which a government official would be bribed to secretly act on behalf of a foreign government could potentially constitute multiple federal crimes.